-The greatest counselors know they must slightly change their counseling and communication method depending on the setting.
+The greatest counselors know they must slightly change their counseling and communication methods depending on the setting.
 After all, all students are unique.
-So, when answering this question, you can note how you will change your approach to counseling based on whether you are in a small group, one on one session, or large group setting.
+So, when answering this question, you can note how you will change your approach to counseling based on whether you are in a small group, one-on-one session, or large group setting.

 35. Which proven strategies would you use to reduce student absences and improve attendance?

 School attendance is a major issue that many counselors have to address.
 When students do not come to school, they miss out on opportunities to learn and further their careers.
 You as the counselor need to have evidence-based approaches to overcome student attendance issues.

 It could be anything from speaking to parents to getting principals involved.
 Your response reveals whether you are more laissez-faire or hands-on as a counselor.

 One way you could reply would be: “My strategy for reducing student absences is multifaceted.
 First, I speak to the student to try to understand why they are missing school and inform them on why coming to school is necessary.
 Then, I contact the parent.
 We create an attendance plan.
 If this fails, I will get the principal involved.”